 Precision Winegrowing: At Iron Horse "Estate Bottled" means that the winemaking begins in the vineyard.
-Our location in Green Valley represents the very best soil, climate and aspects for Chardonnay and Pinot Noir.
-Our goal is to grow the best winegrapes we can through what we call "precision winegrowing."
+Our location in Green Valley, only a dozen miles from the Pacific Ocean, represents the very best soil, climate and aspects for Chardonnay and Pinot Noir.
+Our goal is to grow the best wine grapes we can through what we call "precision winegrowing."
 All pruning, canopy management, irrigation and cover crop decisions are determined on a block-by-block (and sometimes even vine-by-vine) basis, considering both the vintage at hand and the long-term needs of the land.

 For Sparkling and Still Wine, Precision Harvesting is Key: Our only rule is to make the best wines we can.
 We wait until harvest to decide sparkling or still, as the only difference is the brix level (or the amount of sugar in the grapes, less for sparklings, more for still).
-Then winemakers Sofian Himeur and David Munksgard consider berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
+Then winemaker David Munksgard considers berry size (bigger is better for sparklings, smaller for still), the health of the canopy, clone selection, even small details such as the relative dampness of the cover crop can make a difference.
 If necessary, parts of a single block may be picked on different days.

-Tasting Notes: By nose melon, cantaloupe, and honeysuckle with a touch of green apple.
+Tasting Notes: By nose, melon, cantaloupe, and honeysuckle with a touch of green apple.
 Creamy throughout the mouth.
 The front palate is bright with great acidity and flavors of juicy apple followed by honeysuckle and white flower.
 The mid palate is balanced and shows a lot of minerality with a nice texture and long finish.